cabugaogesame24/CCM101-gcabugao/Laboratory-04-Cloud-Native-Engineer/virtualization-vs-containers.md

 ### Summary

 For web applications, containers provide a lightweight way to package and run software.
 A container does not need a separate Guest OS because it works with the Host OS.
 It also requires fewer resources and can be started quickly.
 These features can help make web application deployment more efficient.
+They ensure the application runs exactly the same way in every environment, from development to production.